Humanitarian Artists for Ukrainians

 What’s happening

 • Fifteen artists from around the globe will each create one geometric element of the Pavuk and send it to Los Angeles, where the pieces will be assembled into a single monumental installation.
+This multinational and multigenerational group of artists, curators and organizations, are volunteering their efforts in support of a critically important cause: the survival of the Ukrainian people.

 • The event takes place and is hosted by 18th Street Arts Center, in Santa Monica, California.
 Long a home for progressive social change, The 18th Street Arts Center has, since its founding in 1988 been champion and home to the intersection between art and social activism.